-Health Education — The college changed its name from College of Education to College of Education and Health Professions in 1997 to more accurately reflect the broad array and full diversity of its academic and professional programs
+Health Education — The college changed its name from College of Education to College of Education and Health Professions in 1997 to more accurately reflect the broad array and full diversity of its academic and professional programs.

-College of Education and Health Professions Marks Milestones
+College Marks Milestones

 Teacher education has been integral to the University of Arkansas since its founding in 1871.
 It began in what was called the Normal Department, a phrase included in the legislation creating the university.
 The term “normal” was used commonly in the 19th century to refer to the imparting of norms of exemplary teaching, and so to pedagogical training or to an institution devoted to teacher preparation.